bsl546/energym/README.md

 ## Contributing new models
-This open-source library is featured to become the reference library for building control benchmarking.
-Users are encouraged to upload any new environment that present an interest for building control.
+Users are encouraged to upload  new environments that present an interest for building control.

 ### On Windows
 Please, download the latest version of EnergyPlus as well as a C/C++ compiler (for e.g., microsoft visual studio build tools).
 On windows, change the default compiler address in the .bat files in EnergyPlusToFMU/Scripts/win to your current C compiler address.